-I viewed requirements from Jira and gathered from raw user data.
+I viewed requirements and gathered from raw user data.
 I created a sitemap and Identity Access Management (IAM) personas.
-I also researched, contributed, and coded some of the SAM Web Design Standards https://gsa.github.io/sam-web-design-standards/ (a branch of the USWDS).
-I helped perform user testing, and created user flows and mockups for IAM, My Access pages, and designed an easier way for users to search government documents for the new Sam.gov.
+I also researched, contributed, and coded some of the SAM Web Design Standards (Design System) https://gsa.github.io/sam-web-design-standards/ (a branch of the USWDS).
+I helped perform user testing, and created user flows and mockups for IAM, My Access pages, Sam.gov Reporting, and designed an easier way for users to search government documents for the new Sam.gov.
 Sam.gov Reporting has data visualizations that display contract awards for government and small businesses.
 I also took part in an SAFe Agile process.
-Job located at GSA.